 Tae focuses his practice on assisting clients with the many labor and employment challenges they face on a daily basis.
-He has been recognized by his peers by receiving an “AV Preeminent” rating by Martindale-Hubbell, and being selected as a “Rising Star” by Alabama and Mid-South Super Lawyers and the Birmingham Business Journal.
+He has been recognized by his peers through his inclusion in The Best Lawyers in America, receiving an “AV Preeminent” rating by Martindale-Hubbell, and being selected as a “Rising Star” by Alabama and Mid-South Super Lawyers and the Birmingham Business Journal.

 Aside from producing positive results, Tae maintains a client-centric approach to his practice and strives to provide exceptional and responsive client service.
 His primary goal in representing clients is to provide them with collaborative, efficient, and business-focused solutions to workplace disputes and issues.

 Aside from his expertise in dealing with marijuana and the workplace, a significant portion of Tae’s practice consists of employment litigation, and he regularly defends clients before federal and state courts and administrative agencies involving all types of employment claims.
-He also assists employers in traditional labor matters such as Union avoidance, election campaigns, collective bargaining, and labor arbitrations.
-He also advises clients on disputes involving non-compete and other restrictive covenant agreements.
+He also assists employers in traditional labor matters such as union avoidance, election campaigns, collective bargaining, and labor arbitrations.
+He also advises clients on disputes involving non-compete, trade secret, and other restrictive covenant agreements.

-Tae is an active member of the National Asian Pacific American Bar Association (NAPABA), and is proud to serve as co-chair of Ogletree’s Diversity and Business Resource Group for Asian American attorneys within the firm.
-He also serves as an officer within the Alabama Asian Pacific American Bar Association.
-Tae is also active within the American and Birmingham Bar Associations, and is a frequent speaker to groups across the country on a variety of labor and employment topics.
+Tae is an active member of the National Asian Pacific American Bar Association (NAPABA), and is proud to serve as co-chair of Ogletree’s Diversity and Affinity Group for Asian and South Asian American attorneys and employees within the firm.
+He also serves as an Alternate Regional Governor for the Southeast Region of NAPABA and an officer within the Alabama Asian Pacific American Bar Association.
+Tae is also a frequent speaker to groups across the country on a variety of labor and employment topics.